I applied online and the process took 3+ weeks - interviewed at Progressive Insurance in June 2014.

-I applied online and the process took 3 weeks - interviewed at Progressive Insurance in February 2014.
+I applied online and the process took 3 weeks - interviewed at Progressive Insurance in June 2014.

 Around here, people use the word “love” when talking about their jobs.
 That’s because Progressive is a special type of place… where you don’t stop until a project is finished—then eagerly move on to new and exciting… — Full Overview

 This is the employer's chance to tell you why you should work for them.
 The information provided is from their perspective.

 Your feedback has been sent to the team and we'll look into it.

 The difficulty rating is the average interview difficulty rating across all interview candidates.

 Your response will be removed from the review – this cannot be undone.